aragon/aragon-wiki/docs/dev/AragonOS.md

 An **Entity** is any actor that is represented by an Ethereum address, such as a multisig (an account that needs multiple signatures before executing an action), an app (for example, a voting app that only executes an action if token holders vote favorably), or a simple private key controlled account.

-The system can delegate permissions to groups of entities by implementing a Group app (see our [reference implementation](https://github.com/aragon/aragon-apps/tree/master/apps/group)).
+The system can delegate permissions to groups of entities by implementing a [Group app](./apps/group).
 As in other apps, it can rely on the ACL for protecting important functions, such as adding or removing members of the group.
 When group members want to execute a specific action, the Group app acts as a proxy contract that performs the action on behalf of the group.

 ### Permissions